fleetdm/fleet/docs/Deploying/FAQ.md

 ## How do I migrate from Fleet Free to Fleet Premium?

 To migrate from Fleet Free to Fleet Premium, once you get a Fleet license, set it as a parameter to `fleet serve` either as an environment variable using `FLEET_LICENSE_KEY` or in the Fleet's config file.
 See [here](https://fleetdm.com/docs/deploying/configuration#license) for more details.
 Note: You don't need to redeploy Fleet after the migration.

+## What Redis versions are supported?
+Fleet is tested with Redis 5.0.14 and 6.2.7.
+Any version Redis after version 5 will typically work well.

 ## Will my older version of Fleet work with Redis 6?